A central limit theorem for the gossip process: Introduction

-In fact, the proof shows a little more: that we could realize the normal random variables $\bigl(\nn(0,\s^2(u,\hW(v))),\,u_1\le u\le u_0\bigr)$ as $\s(u,\hW(v))N$ for the {\it same\/} standard normal random variable~$N$, giving a functional version of the theorem.
-The interpretation of the result is that the fluctuations after~$v$ are dominated by the randomness in the period immediately following~$v$, even when~$v$ is as large as $\a \l^{-1}\log\L$, and its effect is the same for all~$t_\L(u)$.
-This at first sight surprising result reflects the phenomenon common to branching processes, that the randomness determining the growth of a super-critical branching process occurs at the very beginning of its development.
+In fact, the proof shows a little more: that we could realize the normal random variables $\nn(0,\s^2(u,W(v,v)))$, for different values of~$u$, as $\s(u,W(v,v))N$ for the {\it same\/} standard normal random variable~$N$.
+The interpretation of this is that the fluctuations in $L_{t_\L(u)}/L$ are essentially those of $\ell(u + \log[\hc_d W])$, and that the remaining randomness after time~$v$ is overwhelmingly that of the difference $W - W(v,v)$, a single random variable.
+This, at first sight surprising, result reflects the phenomenon common to branching processes, that the randomness determining the growth of a super-critical branching process occurs at the very beginning of its development.